 And we’re not done yet.
 Sage, frizzled until crisp in butter that’s naturally browning away, imbuing everything with a caramelized nuttiness, tops this off, snuffing out its overpoweringly heady nature.
 And pancetta (you could use bacon, or shiitake mushrooms for a vegetarian version) makes this really feel like a meal, even though it’s sensibly applied.

-This risotto could be a side dish, but I honestly want it, and did have it, as my entrée.
+This oven-baked risotto could be a side dish, but I honestly want it, and did have it, as my entrée.
 It’s cozy, huggable comfort food that feels right this time of year – and I’m in need of all the comfort I can get with this big move.
 Adventure awaits, as does inspiration, for me in London, and for you, wherever you may be.

-Oven-Baked Squash Risotto with Sage & Pancetta
+Oven-Baked Squash Risotto with Sage and Pancetta Recipe

 If you’re looking for easy fall dinner ideas that will take you into winter, look no further than baked risotto.
 Impressive, feeds a crowd and simple to prepare.
 No standing at the stove stirring, just prepare and pop in the oven for 30 minutes.
 A beautiful dinner, complete with tender roasted squash, crispy sage and salty pancetta is ready in under an hour.
+Make this oven-baked risotto vegetarian by skipping the pancetta.

 Serves 5 as a main, 8 as a side